KingSora/OverlayScrollbars/README.md

 | :--- | :--- |
 | `boolean` | `false` |

-Indicates whether the native overlaid scrollbars shall be visible.
+Indicates whether the native overlaid scrollbars should be visible.

 ### `update.elementEvents`